0407 677 899 or 0417 244 946 info@thefloatcentre.com.au

 Some controllers we believe are not suitable or less suitable for floats – we recommend “progressive” type controllers as they have smoother operation, are better for your horses and will give better braking and help the brakes in your float to last longer.

-We partner with experienced and reputable installers who fit controllers at our Mt Barker workshop and can also fit power wires and Anderson plugs if required.
+We partner with experienced and reputable installers who fit controllers and can also fit power wires and Anderson plugs if required.